Vergilius Romanus: Decoration

 The Vergilius Romanus is one of the few surviving illustrated classical manuscripts.
 As such, its importance to art history is hard to overstate.
 The manuscript has 19 surviving illustrations, painted by at least two artists, both of whom are anonymous.
 The style of both artists represents the beginning of a break with classical style.
 The human form becomes abstracted and flattened and the naturalistic depiction of space is abandoned.

 The first artist painted a single miniature on folio 1 recto, an illustration for the First Eclogue.
 In it a cowherd, Tityrus, plays a flute while sitting under a tree.
 The heads of three cows look out from behind the tree.
 Meanwhile a standing goatherd, Meliboeus, leads a goat by its horns under a tree.
 More goats look out from behind that tree.
 This miniature shows some remnants of classical style.
 The cows and goats looking out from behind the trees are an attempt, albeit an unsuccessful one, at creating the appearance of space.
 The garments of the two men are draped naturally and the heads are shown in three quarter view.
 The miniature, unlike any miniature in this manuscript, is unframed which shows a connection to the tradition of papyrus roll illustration.

 The second artist demonstrates a more radical break from the classical tradition in the remaining miniatures.
 All of these miniatures are framed in red and gold.
 The artist seems to have no real understanding of the portrayal of the human body, and is incapable of handling a contorted pose, such as is seen on folio 100 verso, where a reclining figure is portrayed in an utterly unconvincing manner.
 Faces are no longer portrayed in three quarter position but are either frontal or full profile.
 The clothing no longer drapes naturally but is instead reduced to rhythmic curving lines.
 The page is often divided into separate compartments (See, for example, Folio 108r).
 When a landscape is depicted there is no attempt to depict a three-dimensional space.
 There is no ground line and items are spread evenly over the field.
 Care is taken so that items do not overlap each other.
 The effect is remarkably similar to some Roman floor mosaics, which may have served as inspiration (see folios 44 verso and 45 recto.
-The second artist was a fine artist.
-However, his interests were in patterns and lines rather than in the naturalistic portrayal of space and the human form.

 The manuscript contains three author portraits (Folios 3v, 9r, and 14 r).
 These portraits show a reliance on the early papyrus scroll tradition of manuscript portraits.
 They are inserted into the text column within a frame.
 The portraits show Vergil sitting on a chair between a lectern and a locked chest.
 The portrait on folio 3v has the lectern on Vergil's right on the chest on his left, which is reversed in the other two portraits.